alcantarar/UWM_GitHub_Workshop/Tutorial_Instructions/breakout_1.md

 ![](../media/delete-branch.png)

-At this point, the changes have been merged in the `master` branch in the remote repository on GitHub, but not your local copy.
+At this point, the changes have been merged in the `main` branch in the remote repository on GitHub, but not your local copy.
 Updating your local repository is easy.
 This process is called *pulling*.

 ## 4. Pull changes from Remote Repository
-In Git Bash, switch back to the `master` branch:
+In Git Bash, switch back to the `main` branch:
 ```
-$ git checkout master
+$ git checkout main
 ```
 Then, tell Git to check the remote repository for any changes that might have occurred and pull those changes over to your local copy: